klaytn/klaytn-docs/docs/smart-contract/token-standard.md

 Based on the interface above, developers may customize tokens by adding new features and logics, and deploy them on Klaytn network.

-For more information, refer to official [KIP-7 documentation](https://kips.klaytn.com/KIPs/kip-7).
+For more information, refer to the official [KIP-7 documentation](https://kips.klaytn.com/KIPs/kip-7).

-* An example implementation is available at [https://github.com/klaytn/caver-js/blob/dev/packages/caver-klay/caver-klay-kct/contract/token/KIP7/KIP7.sol](https://github.com/klaytn/caver-js/blob/dev/packages/caver-klay/caver-klay-kct/contract/token/KIP7/KIP7.sol) on Github.
+* An example implementation is available at [https://github.com/klaytn/caver-js/blob/dev/packages/caver-klay/caver-klay-kct/contract/token/KIP7/KIP7.sol](https://github.com/klaytn/caver-js/blob/dev/packages/caver-klay/caver-klay-kct/contract/token/KIP7/KIP7.sol).

 ## Non-fungible Token Standard \(KIP-17\) <a id="non-fungible-token-standard-kip-17"></a>